Thinking about opening a Bank of America Child Savings Account?

 Here is a list of items you will need to open a child savings account:

-- Your child’s Social Security number and date of birth
+- Firstly, your child’s Social Security number and date of birth

-- Parent/ Guardian picture identification (such as your driver’s license)
+- Secondly, Parent/ Guardian picture identification (such as your driver’s license)

-- Personal details such as your address, email address, and date of birth
+- Thirdly, Personal details such as your address, email address, and date of birth

-- Your initial deposit, including cash or checks
+- Lastly, your initial deposit, including cash or checks

 Since your child won’t be able to open the account without a parent or guardian present, show up ready to help.
-Also be prepared to sign any required legal documents on your child’s behalf.
+In other words, be prepared to sign any required legal documents on your child’s behalf.

 How To Access A Bank of America Child Savings Account: